chriseshleman/chriseshleman.github.io/_posts/2017-11-01-Hello-World-4.md

 output: html_document
 subtitle: More scrap metal
 ---
-I don't see a clear, strong indicator from Ohio and Pennsylvania data that metal reprocessing took a huge dive there over the past four years.
+I don't see clear, strong indicators from Ohio and Pennsylvania data that metal reprocessing took a huge dive there over the past four years.

 But that's only using second-quarter (April-June) data, and it only looks at two states.